Skip to main content

 The True Cost of Working with Jerks #

-Mental well-being: The constant state of vigilance required around difficult people depletes cognitive resources.
-Even when you’re not at work, you’re mentally rehearsing interactions or recovering from them.
+Mental well-being: Being on guard around difficult people is exhausting.
+Even when you’re not at work, you’re replaying conversations in your head or trying to come down from them.

 Creativity and risk-taking: Around jerks, people become defensive and risk-averse.
 Innovation requires psychological safety—the confidence that you won’t be punished or humiliated for speaking up with ideas, questions, or concerns.